-It is usual to find some remains of city walls in a medieval city.
+It's no big deal for a city to have some vestiges of its ramparts.
 However, it is not so common for these walls to be in impeccable condition and to cover 5 kilometres.
-Imagine all the battles and sieges that have taken place here since the 16th century.
-Yet here they stand, just as impressive and beautiful as ever.
+Imagine all the battles and sieges that have taken place here since the 16th century when Pamplona became an outpost of the crown of Castile againts France.

 It comes as no surprise, therefore, that they have been declared a National Monument and an Asset of Cultural Interest.

 The best part is you can walk along them and enjoy the beautiful places and panoramic views on the route, which skirts around the Historical City Centre and the Taconera Gardens.
 The route reaches the Citadel, which is an icon of the city.
 If you are too short on time to cover the entire circuit, here is our suggestion so you can squeeze in some of the most spectacular places.